MirLach/ratelimit-policyd/README.md

  - **created `rc.d/ratelimit-policyd` for FreeBSD**
  - **configurable logging levels**
  - **send e-mail notifications about over quota users to postmaster**
+ - **reopen log file on SIGUSR1, log can be easily rotated by newsyslog**

 ## Installation